 New Researchers Prize

-If you submit a full paper by 10 August 2020 it will be considered for the New Researchers Prize which includes an award of £100.
+If you submit a full paper by a deadline yet to be set it will be considered for the New Researchers Prize which includes an award of £100.
 Your paper should:

 - be between 2,500 and 4,500 words inclusive of references